shane-kercheval/flask-postgresql-template/readme.txt

 - start venv ('source path-to-ven/bin/activate') (using os x terminal, not psql)
 - update venv to requirements using 'pip install -r requirements.txt'
     - any time you update venv via pip, save to requirements using 'pip freeze > requirements.txt'
+    - if you get "Error: pg_config executable not found."
+        - run this in terminal and retry: "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin"

 - run tests locally using 'python -m unittest tests/test_app.py' in terminal
 - add data to database using 'python initialize_db.py' in terminal